 ShiPu Wang, professor of art history at the University of California, Merced, is the guest curator for the exhibition; Crawford Alexander Mann III, SAAM’s curator of prints and drawings, is coordinating its presentation in Washington, DC.
 The exhibition’s presentation at SAAM is the final stop of a five-museum tour and the only venue east of the Rocky Mountains.
 It was previously on view in Santa Barbara, Salt Lake City, Sacramento, and Okayama, Japan.

 A monograph, Chiura Obata: An American Modern published by the University of California Press, accompanies the exhibition.
 Edited by ShiPu Wang, this book includes critical essays about Obata’s work and the historical context for his career by Wang; Asako Katsura, graduate student, Ph.D. program in visual studies at the University of California, Irvine; and Greg Robinson, professor of history at the Université du Québec à Montréal.
 The book also includes selections from Obata’s writings and a rare 1965 interview with the artist.
 It is available for purchase ($50) in the museum store and online.

-Chiura Obata: American Modern is organized by the Art, Design & Architecture Museum at the University of California, Santa Barbara with generous support by the Terra Foundation for American Art.
+Chiura Obata: American Modern is organized by the Art, Design & Architecture Museum, UC Santa Barbara, with generous support by the Terra Foundation for American Art.
 The presentation in Washington, DC is made possible by the Elizabeth Broun Curatorial Endowment, E. Rhodes and Leona B. Carpenter Foundation, Gene Davis Memorial Fund, Japan-United States Friendship Commission, and the Elizabeth B. and Laurence I. Wood Endowment.